anirudhprmar/word-grind/README.md

 - [ ]- think of logo

 ## Core functionalities
-- [ ]- think of the schema properly
+- [X]- think of the schema properly

 - [ ]- build trpc procedures for CRUD on vocab (add word, list words, mark as learned).
 Tie to user auth so each user has their own list.
 - [ ]- build dashboard
 - [ ]- Users can add and view their words lists
 - [ ]- users can add new words get all information about it (might implement scraping) and get to practice it
-- [ ]- Basic Progress Tracking: Add a simple model to track learned words and streaks.
+- [ ]- Basic Progress Tracking: Add a simple model to track learned words and streaks(words with learned true display them).
 Display progress on the dashboard.

 - [ ]- work on quiz/ practice functionlity